Walmart's huge bet on interactive TV with Eko may be the biggest yet

 Walmart will use the joint venture, named W*E Interactive Ventures, to "deepen relationships with customers and connect with new audiences in innovative ways," according to Scott McCall, the company's executive for entertainment, toys and seasonal products in the US.
 "By partnering with organizations across the industry to create original, interactive content, we're bringing the next generation of entertainment to customers and delivering memorable experiences they can only find at Walmart," he said in a statement.

-W*E Interactive Ventures will be led by Yoni Bloch, the CEO of Eko, and it will have input from big names in media.
-Jane Rosenthal, a film producer who cofounded the Tribeca Film Festival, will serve as strategic advisor, and Nancy Tellem, a longtime executive at CBS, will be on the joint venture's board.
+W*E Interactive Ventures will be led by Yoni Bloch, the CEO of Eko, and it'll have input from big names in media.
+Jane Rosenthal, a film producer who co-founded the Tribeca Film Festival, will serve as strategic adviser.
+Nancy Tellem, chief media officer and executive chairman at Eko and a former executive at CBS and Microsoft, will be on the joint venture's board.

 Discuss: Walmart's huge bet on interactive TV with Eko may be the biggest yet